Posted on 1 Comment

 Ostara is the celebration of rebirth and renewal, it is the Sabbat (a holiday marked on the pagan wheel of the year) dedicated to the Spring Equinox aka Vernal Equinox.
 Ostara is one of the eight Sabbats in the Wheel of the Year calendar.
 The Wheel of the Year is a cycle of festivals that celebrates the changing seasons and the natural cycles of life.
 Each festival represents a unique phase in the cycle of life and is associated with different aspects of nature.
 In the Wheel of the Year calendar, Ostara follows the dark and introspective period of Imbolc, which celebrates the return of the light and the preparation for the coming of spring.
 It precedes Beltane, which marks the midpoint of spring and celebrates the fertility of the earth and the coming of summer.

 Ostara, is the dawn of the fertile season on the Wheel of the Year.
-The word Ostara comes from the Anglo-Saxon goddess name, Eostre.
+Many believe the word Ostara comes from the Anglo-Saxon goddess name, Eostre.
 Eostre represented spring and new beginnings.
 It marks the start of the astrological year as well and is considered the New year for many different cultures and tribes around the world as they welcome back the sun.
+Like the Celtics who only believed in two seasons instead of four we have now.

 The Meaning Behind Ostara

-This season corresponds to growth, fertility, manifesting, the liminal space, balance, renewal, and rebirth.
+This season is all about growth, fertility, and manifesting.
+While also being a time to go into the liminal space to bring balance, renewal, and rebirth.
 The energy of this season calls you to begin taking concerted actions towards your desires.
-Ostara is also considered a Pagan solar holiday honoring the spring’s warmth, light from the sun, and the awakening of the earth.
+Ostara is also considered a solar holiday honoring the spring’s warmth, light from the sun, and the awakening of the earth.
 Ostara embodies the cyclical rhythm of nature’s rebirth.
 This holiday is all about the earth returning to its abundant greenness and the sun is returning to the high skies.
 This is a time of rebirth and renewal when the natural world awakens from its winter slumber.
 It is a time when we can celebrate the return of the light, the growth of new life, and the renewal of hope.
 It is also a time when we can connect with the natural world, celebrate the changing seasons, and embrace the ongoing cycles of life.

 A Time Of Balance And Duality